micro/services/search/architecture.md

 # Search Service

 Store and search JSON records.
-The Search API provides indexing and full text search.
+The Search API provides full indexing and text search.

+Powered by [OpenSearch](https://opensearch.org/).

-Search for a word or phrase in a particular field of a record.
+Search for a given word or phrase in a particular field of a record.
 Combine multiple with either `AND` or `OR` boolean operators to create complex queries.

-Powered by [OpenSearch](https://opensearch.org/).

-## Query Language
+## Usage

+Records are indexed  using the `/search/index` endpoint.
+Record fields are automatically indexed with no need to define which fields to index ahead of time.
+Records are logically grouped in to `indexes` so you may have an index for customers and one for products.
+Once records are inserted you are ready to search, simple as that.

+## Search query language

 The search API supports a simple query language to let you get to your data quickly without having to learn a complicated language.